alabsi91/request-animation-number/README.md

 ### Features

-- Light Animation library for modern JavaScript.
+- Light animation library for modern JavaScript.

 - Based on ` requestAnimationFrame()` method which generates smooth animation and transitions.